assyrianic/Tagha/README.md

 # Tagha Virtual Machine
-TaghaVM is a minimal, fast, self-contained register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin system as well as giving binary portability to C code!
+TaghaVM is a minimal, fast, memory-safe, self-contained register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin system as well as giving binary portability to C code!

 ## Rationale:
 You might be thinking, *why not just pick a scripting language*?
 You're correct.
 One could simply choose a scripting language and I even advise using a scripting language **but** not all developers want to use a scripting language nor require one and they could have various reasons such as performance, syntax, maybe bloated runtimes.